Algebra notes

 Witt vectors reside somewhere on the crossroads between algebra, combinatorics and number theory.
 Hazewinkel's text is, in my opinion, a must-read for everyone interested in at least two of these fields.
 It also sheds light on the representation theory of symmetric groups, the theory of symmetric polynomials, Hopf algebras and λ-rings.

-I like to advise Hazewinkel's text to everyone around, due to its very vivid and explanatory writing style.
-Unfortunately, reading the text is sometimes complicated by typos.
+I tend to advise Hazewinkel's text to anyone interested in any of the subjects mentioned, due to its very vivid and explanatory writing style.
+(It was the main thing that made me study combinatorial algebra!)
+Unfortunately, a multitude of typos makes reading it harder than it should be.
 If you have troubles with understanding something in the text, the reason may be in this list of errata (plus a few remarks).
 (Here is a more complete collection of errata which I sent to the author; these include obvious spelling mistakes which won't hinder anyone at understanding the text.)

 Warning: Don't take my list of errata at face value.
-Sometimes I misunderstand an argument and claim it is wrong.
-Sometimes I find an error but propose a wrong correction.
+They can contain false positives and wrong corrections.

 Here are some sidenotes I have made.
 Usually, these contain proofs of assertions which are mentioned without proof in Hazewinkel's work.
-Some contain generalizations/extensions (however, the cheap kind of generalizations in most cases).
+Some contain generalizations/extensions (however, it's mostly the cheap kind of generalization, that barely adds any new content).
+I have written them for myself to keep track of what's true and what isn't; unfortunately they aren't very readable...

 Sidenotes to Pavel Etingof, Oleg Golberg, Sebastian Hensel, Tiankai Liu, Alex Schwendner, Dmitry Vaintrob, and Elena Yudovina: Introduction to representation theory: